Assistant Professor in Hispanic Studies

 Email: m dot coletta at warwick dot ac dot ukHumanities Building

 Dr Michela Coletta is Assistant Professor in Hispanic Studies.
 Michela received her PhD in Latin American History from University College London.
 She has previously taught at King's College London, University College London and at the University of Bristol.
-She has also held a Marie Curie Early Career Fellowship at the Universidad 'Pablo de Olavide' in Seville, Spain, a Research Fellowship at the Institute of Latin American Studies, University of London, and an Associate Research Fellowship at UCL Institute of the Americas.
-She continues to collaborate with ILAS as Associate Research Fellow.
+She has also held a Marie Curie Early Career Fellowship at the Universidad 'Pablo de Olavide' in Seville, Spain, a Research Fellowship at the Centre for Latin American and Caribbean Studies, University of London, and an Associate Research Fellowship at UCL Institute of the Americas.
+She continues to collaborate with CLACS as Associate Research Fellow.